 APIs allow lenders to better determine an applicant’s credit risk by connecting to payroll systems and other income platforms to verify income and employment.
 Even if the applicant has an insufficient credit score, the lender can still approve their application based on other data, such as their salary and employment duration.

 As for consumer benefits, they can borrow money with lower interest rates, increasing their chances of repaying the loan and improving their credit score.
-Previously, credit-damaged and credit-invisible consumers often had no other choice but to turn to high-interest loans, which they later struggle to repay.
+Previously, credit-damaged and credit-invisible consumers often had no other choice but to turn to high-interest loans, which they later struggled to repay.
 This created a vicious cycle that made it almost impossible for consumers to improve their financial health.
-21% of Americans do not get approved for a loan, credit card, or apartment rental due to a poor credit score — but fintech APIs can change that for the better.
+Twenty-one percent of Americans do not get approved for a loan, credit card, or apartment rental due to a poor credit score — but fintech APIs can change that for the better.

 Enabling self-driving finance

+The API solution gives users full control over their direct deposit settings in-app.
 Once customers connect to their payroll provider, all they need to do is specify the amount of money they want to automatically deposit into their account every payday, and the API takes care of the rest.
 For instance, 20% of their salary could go straight into their robo-advisor account, 10% into their crypto wallet, and 5% into a savings account for their next vacation.
 As a result, customers can rely on automation to do all the work from the moment they get their paycheck.

 APIs make product expansion easier than ever before

-Fintech APIs have made it possible for consumer fintechs, lenders, and traditional banking institutions to launch additional products and streamline the integration of new features, all while saving considerable time and resources.
+Fintech APIs have made it possible for consumer fintechs, lenders, and traditional banking institutions to launch new products and streamline the integration of new features, all while saving considerable time and resources.
 Take our client Envel, which was able to automate direct deposit switching in just a few weeks using Pinwheel’s API.

 Financial APIs do all the heavy lifting, allowing fintech startups and legacy institutions alike to focus their attention on what really matters — the consumer.
-And thanks to the abundance of data that APIs can access, the old financial model which has excluded so many vulnerable groups will become a thing of the past.
+And thanks to the abundance of data that APIs can access, the old financial model, which has excluded so many vulnerable groups, will become a thing of the past.